Software and System Setup

 Temporary Directory

 When using cloud storage, Bases2Fastq downloads input files and stages output files in a temporary directory.
 Intermediate files generated during analysis are also stored in the temporary directory.
-The temporary directory is cleared after the completion of a Bases2Fastq execution.
+After an execution completes, the temporary directory is cleared.

 The temporary directory typically uses 400–500 GB for a 2 x 150 run (approximately 1 billion reads).
 For some applications, a run can use up to 800 GB.
 The necessary amount of scratch space depends on the number of polonies and cycles in the run and the optional arguments in the Bases2Fastq execution.